mslipper/HandyMiner-CLI/README.md

     Windows/Mac: Built-in, you can skip this.

     Linux: try adding the following packages in apt:
     ```
     sudo add-apt-repository ppa:graphics-drivers

     NVIDIA:
     nvidia-compute-utils-[latest]
     nvidia-utils-[latest]
+    nvidia-driver-[latest]
     nvidia-cuda-toolkit

     AMD
     //download the drivers (.run file) from AMD.